-Staff will be supported and supervised by Designated safeguarding leadsThe designated safeguarding lead will be supported by Chair of GovernorsChild Protection advice and support is available from see names and contacts in School Child Protection Manual - Section B - Practice Guidance/ Contacts
+Staff will be supported and supervised by head teacher/ assistant head teacher.
+The designated safeguarding lead will be supported by chair of governors.
+Child Protection advice and support is available from see School Child Protection Manual -Section B - Practice Guidance/ Contacts